patricebechard/rasa/docs/core/forms.rst

 Debugging
 ---------

-The first thing to try is to run your bot with the ``--debug`` flag, see :ref:`command-line-interface` for details.
+The first thing to try is running your bot with the ``--debug`` flag, see :ref:`command-line-interface` for details.
 If you are just getting started, you probably only have a few hand-written stories.
 This is a great starting point, but you should give your bot to people to test **as soon as possible**.
 One of the guiding principles